List of North African Countries and Their Capitals

 There are 7 recognized countries in North Africa.
 These countries are typically grouped together based on geographic proximity, historical ties, climate, and shared cultural features such as Arab influence and the Islamic faith.

-Here is a table listing all North African countries and their respective capital cities:
+Here is a table list of North African countries and their respective capital cities:

 No.CountryCapital